 Spike Initiative Emergency Fund

-Every student is important to the College, they are the heart of our community, providing the leadership, academic achievement, energy, and enthusiasm that defines our campus.
-Spike understands this well and has always been very proud of the College's commitment to financial aid.
-Consequently he has endorsed the special “Spike Initiative Emergency Fund.”
+More than anyone, Spike Gummere is aware of the vitality students provide the College and has always been extremely proud of the College's commitment to financial aid.
+Consequently, he has endorsed the special “Spike Initiative Emergency Fund.”

 This year, all gifts to the Spike Initiative will be allocated between immediate COVID-19 related student financial aid needs, and the alumni engagement and admissions recruitment efforts supported by the valued Gummere Fellows Program.
-Your support in any amount would mean a great deal to our students, and to Spike!
+Your support means a great deal to our students, and to Spike!

 Brown Hall Renovation and Expansion

-The renovation and expansion of Young Hall, once known to many as College Hall, will be renamed Brown Hall.
-The building will feature contemporary new classrooms and student spaces designed for twenty-first century teaching and learning, as well as a state-of-the-art addition that will double its size.
-This investment in a 21st century academic facility will give Lake Forest College students access to modern spaces consistent with current pedagogy, research, and interdisciplinary collaborations.
-Your support will give all of our students an invaluable edge as they pursue their careers.
+The renovation and expansion of Young Hall, once known as College Hall, will soon be renamed Brown Hall upon renovation completion.
+It will feature contemporary new classrooms and student spaces designed for 21st-century teaching and learning, as well as a state-of-the-art addition that will double its size.

 Anti-Racist and Diversity Initiatives